 I have published a few blogs on parking tickets to shine a spotlight on this.
 You will find these blogs an interesting read;

-- Private parking tickets and appeals
+- Private parking tickets – what you need to know

 - Driver fined £90 for leaving a McDonald’s car park